mickeledwards/website/_portfolio/you.md

 layout: page
 title: YOU
 teaser: indexicons/you.jpg
-description: Youth and Organizations United YOU.
-Connecting survivors of human trafficking to vital advocates.
+description: Youth and Organizations United.
+YOU.
+A service to connect survivors of human trafficking to vital advocates using an online advocacy finder and standardized advocacy binders.
 year: 2019
 type: Service Design
 fullwidth: /assets/img/you/homelessbackground.jpg